Installing a Tractile Roof

 Roof truss and batten spacing

-Recommended roof truss spacing: 600 mm (maximum spacing 900 mm – subject to wind-zone).
+Recommended roof truss spacing: 600 mm (maximum spacing 900 mm – subject to engineering approval, wind-zone, roof structure and location of solar tiles).

 Recommended Tractile metal batten spacing: 565 mm (min: 560.5 mm; max 590 mm).